FUNDING INFRASTRUCTURE PROJECTS

 Contact us with any and all questions when it comes to funding.
 We will quickly get back to you with what you need to know and start hashing out funding possibilities.

-To view the entire project process for town officials, check out our Municipal Resources Page.
+To view the entire project process for town officials, check out our Municipal Roadmap Page.

 For the communities within these low income areas, this grant is a little complex.
 They have several guidelines they follow to choose the correct projects to provide funding for every year.
 These include ensuring applications come from, low income rural area, and they have a guideline sheet on how the project must be detailed and how much it should benefit the community.